-Jorge E. Rivera is a Professor of Strategic Management and Public Policy and Tucker-Endowed Fellow at The George Washington University (GWU) School of Business.
+Jorge E. Rivera is a professor of Strategic Management and Public Policy and Tucker-Endowed Fellow at the George Washington University School of Business (GWSB).
 Prof. Rivera’s research examines how country context, regulatory, industry, and firm-level factors are associated with corporate environmental strategies.
 More recently, he has been examining: a) how regulations and industrial accidents affect foreign investment by multinational corporations; and b) how different dimensions of nature’s adversity affect business adaptation and mitigation strategies.
 He has published two books and several dozen journal articles.
 His book, Business and Public Policy (by Cambridge University Press), received the 2011 Outstanding Book Award by one of the divisions of the Academy of Management.
 Professor Rivera is also founding Co-Editor of the Cambridge University Press’s Book series on Organizations and the Natural Environment.

-- Tucker Endowed Fellow, GWU School of Business.
-2015-
+- Tucker Endowed Fellow, The GW School of Business.
+2015-present.

 - Distinguished Service Award 2012, Organizations and the Natural Environment Division of the Academy of Management.